OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-13.md

 They come from distant lands, from the farthest horizons— the Lord and the weapons of his indignation— to devastate the whole land.

 ## Isaiah 13:6
-Wail, for the day of the Lord is near; it will come as destruction from the Almighty.
+Cry out, for the day of the Lord is near; it will arrive as devastation from the Almighty.

 ## Isaiah 13:7
 Therefore, all hands will hang limp, every heart will melt.